 The LEA continues its sustained actions to meet the tiered academic, social/ emotional, mental health and language supports through programs and services that address this goal.
 In 2021-22, the LEA hired some additional personnel to help facilitate the actions and services under this goal.
 However, the LEA was unable to staff a few positions including an MTSS Coordinator (only one of two positions was filled), a Community Liaison, 5 Long Term Subs, and 5 Paraprofessionals.
-Though a Principal on Special Assignment was hired, this person left in

-November as did the Director of Student Services.
-These positions remained unfilled for the 2021-22 school year, Some of the above noted positions were allocated with one time resources and, if enhancement or expansion of services would have continued beyond the 2021-22 school year, would have to be incorporated into another portion of our LCFF or grant allocations.
+Though a Principal on Special Assignment was hired, this person left in November.
+Some of the above noted positions were allocated with one time resources and, if enhancement or expansion of services would have continued beyond the 2021-22 school year, would have to be incorporated into another portion of our LCFF or grant allocations.
 Overall, the LEA was able to accomplish a portion of the actions as stated within this goal.
 One of Two MTSS coordinators was hired during the 2021-22 school year.
 Two out of three fully credentialed reading specialists were hired and the district was successful in expanding its professional learning allocation by adding two additional days to the professional learning calendar.
 Additional actions where the LEA was able to implement its proposed actions include additional training for Professional Learning Communities and a new process for tier one progress monitoring and special education referrals.
 In summation, the LEA goals and actions are in process and while some actions will be reconfigured based on data driven analysis and educational partner input, the overall implementation continues for the 2022-23 school year.